EricWVGG/sanity-instagram-do/README.md

 You're going to need to create an Instagram app, and retrieve a ”long-lived access token”.
 I followed [these directions by Ming Shen Choo](https://cming0721.medium.com/instagram-feeds-with-instagram-api-part-1-create-app-and-token-4a91ee3bd154).
 You only need to follow the steps on part one of this two-part article, but don’t worry, there’s _a lot_ of them.

+When you connect the Instagram account, I suggest that you turn off _all_ permissions except for viewing the feed.
+Giving the token permissions to private messages is totally unnecessary and even pretty risky.

 ### Access Token

 So, why are we storing the access token in Sanity instead of an `.env` file?
 That token only lasts sixty days — you'll be coming back and manually updating and redeploying this function forever if we did that.
 So instead it gets stored in Sanity.

 Go into your Sanity Studio, and edit your Site document.
 “Seed” it with that access token and publish the document.

+_note:_ Going forward, it would be a really good idea to _not_ query the `instagramAccessToken` field with Groq.
+Don’t use `...` shorthand to pull all fields from `site`, either.

 ### Digital Ocean